rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 Files uploaded to Arweave are stored on thousands of computers hosted by people across the world.
 Smart contracts, web applications, and websites can be hosted on Arweave.

 To protect your privacy,  files can also be encrypted.
-In this case, only you can read the contents of your files and even the miners can not access to the decrypted files.
+In this case, only you can read the contents of your files and even the miners can not access the decrypted files.

-Warning: The fact that your files will on Arweave permenently means it is possible that a secure method to encrypt your files will not be secure in the future, e.g. in the case of the appearance of a quantum computer.
+Warning: The fact that your files will on Arweave permanently means it is possible that a secure method to encrypt your files will not be secure in the future, e.g. in the case of the appearance of a quantum computer.

 ## Cost